 He currently works at Assembly OSM a modular building startup that has grown out of SHoP Architects.
-At AOSM Neil leads the digital delivery group focusing on model-based manufacturing and assembly of high-rise buildings.
+At AOSM Neil leads the technology group focusing software development, and model-based manufacturing and assembly of high-rise buildings.

 Before joining Assembly Neil worked in the sub-contractor/fabricator space at both MG McGrath and Island Exterior Fabricators with a focus on unitized building enclosures.
 Key projects include the US Olympic & Paralympic Museum (USOPM), St. Nicholas Cathedral, BAM/PFA museum and Vikings Stadium.